Gabriel-Sagan/RTMP/README.md

 pip install scamp

-RTMP also utilizes external instrumental plugins using LoopMIDI (Windows)
+0.4 utilizes external instrumental plugins using LoopMIDI (Windows)

-The user can configure the code by utilizing the comments in rtmp0.4.py to use the included default midi sounds.
+The user can configure the code by utilizing the comments in rtmp0.4.py to use the included default midi sounds if not using LoopMIDI and external plugins.